-The OC Probation Department completes an assessment of risk and needs of youth every six months.
-As of December 2022, it was determined that 44% of the 707(b)/290 youth had a substance abuse dependency, and 23% had an alcohol dependency.
-In addition, 81% of youth had a negative peer influence.
+The Orange County Probation Department completes an assessment of risk and needs of youth every six months.
+As of December 2022, it was determined that 44% of the 707(b)/290 youth had reported a substance abuse use dependency history, and 23% had an reported alcohol dependency use history.
+In addition, 81 74% of youth had a negative peer influence were known gang members and/or associate(s) with gang member(s).
 Overall, 83% of the 707(b)/290 youth were classified as high risk on their most recent Risk Needs Assessment; 13% of the youth were classified as medium risk.